rmello4d/TheSustainableDeveloper/understanding_the_beast.md

 Yes, they dress casually, being simple saves time.

-They get along with each other quickly.
+Developers get along with each other quickly.
 All they need is to speak the same mother tongue.

 Do you know JavaScript ?